CSC207-UofT/course-project-git-good-207/phase1/CRC_Cards.md

 Class Name: PostManager
 Parent Class: N/A
-Responsibilities: Create new Ingredients, create a new Post, create a new Recipe, comment/like a Post
+Responsibilities: Create new Ingredients, create a new Post, create a new Recipe, comment/like a Post, get post info
 Collaborators: Post, FeedManager, PostPresenter

 Class Name: RecipeManager